deleteman/deleteman.github.io/_posts/2019-07-15-wpforms-a-typeform-alternative-wordpress.md

 # WPForms: A Beautiful Typeform Alternative for WordPress
 #### {{page.date | date: "%B %e, %Y"}}

 <div class="post-header-img" markdown="1">
 ![WPForms: A Beautiful Typeform Alternative for WordPress](/assets/images/blogposts/wpforms.jpg)
 </div>
 If you’ve been playing around and trying the waters with WordPress, you’ve probably had to deal with creating forms.
 You either had to add a contact form somewhere. sign-up forms, or even a log-in on at least one of the sites you’ve managed.
 And at the same time, if you’ve been around for a while, you know you’re probably better off if you’re using a plugin for this.
 And I know, there are way too many form plugins out there to just pick one, but you can usually group them into: free and feature-limited, or paid and wonderful (unless of course, you don’t have the money to pay for them).

 One particular, incredibly nice looking plugin that comes to mind when thinking about building forms is Typeform, of course, you can customize *everything* font face, colors, sizes, background, add images, and so on.
 And although they do have a FREE plan, if you actually want to gain all the benefits this plugin promises, you need to pay.
 And they’re not cheap, their basic plan is USD 35 a month, or USD 30 a month if you sign-up for a yearly plan (which of course means a single payment of USD 350  a year).

 Don’t get me wrong, I’m not saying they’re not worth it, and if you have the money, then it’s probably not a big investment, but consider being a newcomer to blogging.
 You’re just starting out and trying to look professional, but unwilling to put down a lot of money up front (which is completely understandable) for that.
-If that’s you, 35 dollars a month, for a project that is giving you nothing back might be too much, so I’m here to tell you about a cheaper, and equally powerful plugin: [WPForms](https://www.shareasale.com/r.cfm?u=2099099&m=64312&b=834775).
+If that’s you, 35 dollars a month, for a project that is giving you nothing back might be too much, so I’m here to tell you about a cheaper, and equally powerful plugin (a Typeform alternative if you will): [WPForms](https://www.shareasale.com/r.cfm?u=2099099&m=64312&b=834775).

 ## Pay less and get great forms